holygrailcss/holygrail/readme.md

 <p align="center">
-Developed with ❤️ from  Barcelona
+Developed with ❤️ from Barcelona to the world
 </p>